-Rice Pilaf (Rizi Pilafi), from the Greek word “ὄρυζα” (oryza), is one of the easiest side dishes, made with long grain white rice and stock.
-It takes about 20 minutes to cook and it a great side dish to any meat dish with a red or white sauce.
+Rice Pilaf (Rizi Pilafi or Ryzi Pilafi), from the Greek word “ὄρυζα” (oryza), is one of the easiest side dishes, made with long grain yellow rice (bonnet) and stock.

 Bactria was an eastern Persian (Iranian) province, which was the birthplace of Alexander’s wife Roxana and geographically located in modern Afghanistan.

-- 2 cups of long grained rice (American type, parboiled)
+- 2 cups of bonnet rice (American type, parboiled)

 - 4 cups of chicken stock or water with chicken bouillon

 - 1 tablespoon butter (optional)